yeoman/yeoman.io/app/authoring/integrating-yeoman.md

 ### Find installed generators

-But what if you wish to provide access to every Yeoman generators installed on a user machine?
+But what if you wish to provide access to every Yeoman generator installed on a user machine?
 Then you need to execute a lookup of the user disk.

 ```js
 env.lookup(function () {